bakerface/e3/README.md

 The goal of E3 is to provide a portable C framework with a tiny footprint.

 ## Testing
+The test suite is integrated into the build system.
-To run the tests, you will need to install scons.
+To run the tests, simply clone the repository and run make as follows:
-Scons is a replacement for make that takes a lot of the pain out of build scripts.

 ~~~
 git clone https://github.com/bakerface/e3.git
 cd e3
-scons
+make
 ~~~

+There are additional build targets that you may specify.
+A few examples are:

+- 'archive' to create a static library of the source
+- 'complexity' to print the cyclomatic complexity statistics
+- 'coverage' to run the tests and generate code coverage statistics

 ## Coding guidelines
 - All source code should be as portable and strict as possible.